vaibhavgits/aws-certification-cloud-practitioner-notes/notes/iam/README.md

 - [IAM Best Practices](#iam-best-practices)
 - [IAM Shared Responsibility Model](#iam-shared-responsibility-model)

 Identity Access Management is a Global Service.
+So, there's no need to select a region like us-east-1 for this.

 - First we have our Root Account.
 This account should not be shared or even used.
 We must use only to Create another users, called IAM Users.
-- Users are people in our organization and they can be grouped.
+- Users are people in a organization and they can be grouped. e.g. A group "developer" contains the user who are developers.
+- A user can also belong to multiple groups.
-- The Groups only contain users.
-(Not allowed Group Chain).
+- The Groups only contain users. ( not the other groups).
 - Groups and Users are needed, because AWS Services needs Permissions, and we create these permissions for each group or user.

 ### IAM Permissions